Drifter-Supremo/gorlea-snap-tales/memory-bank/systemPatterns.md

 - **User-Specific Paths:** Include user ID in storage paths to facilitate security rule implementation.
 - **Timestamp-Based Filenames:** Use timestamps in filenames to avoid collisions.
 - **Download URL Retrieval:** Always retrieve download URLs after upload rather than constructing them manually.

+## OpenAI Integration Patterns

+- **Genre-Specific Prompts:** Tailor prompts based on the selected genre for more relevant story generation.
+- **System and User Messages:** Use system messages to set the tone and user messages for specific instructions.
+- **Temperature Control:** Adjust temperature parameter to balance creativity and coherence.
+- **Response Parsing:** Extract title and content from the AI response with robust parsing logic.
+- **Error Handling:** Implement comprehensive error handling for API calls with user-friendly messages.
+- **Environment Variables:** Store API keys in environment variables for security.